AstroMen/AstroMen.github.io/Distributed_Web_Crawler_Design.md

    - Sends newly discovered URLs to the URL Distributor

 ### URL Distributor
-   - Pushes new URLs back into Kafka's "URL-to-crawl" topic
+   - Pushes new URLs back into Kafka's "webpage-urls" topic

 ## 4. Advantages and Features